 For 5K runners, critical velocity workouts bridge base building and specific training.
 Cruise intervals are most beneficial if one is a slow-twitch runner coming to the 5K from longer distances.
 Critical velocity training will develop enough fast-twitch fibers to prepare for the demands of specific 5K-pace running.
 For 5K runners with a finish time in the range of 30-45 minutes, critical velocity will also double as goal pace training.

 For 10K and half marathoners, cruise intervals serve as a staple through even the sharpening phase.
-Shorter critical velocity workouts can build fitness during early season training.
+Beyond race-specific training, shorter critical velocity workouts can build fitness during early season training.
 As competition approaches, workouts become longer in duration with shorter recovery in between each repetition.
 800m and 1K cruise intervals are a common use of critical velocity training for these distances.

 For marathoners, many coaches recommend critical velocity workouts during the earlier weeks of marathon prep (six to twelve weeks prior to the race).
 Some training approaches include cruise intervals through the peak weeks of training, in order to maintain speed without too much fatigue.
 Critical velocity workouts can range from 2-minutes up to 8-minutes in duration.
 During peak training, the total volume of the workouts increases.